Charity AuctionBest Practices.

 • Send winner confirmations immediately

-• Make instant checkout the default path
+• Make instant mobile checkout the default

 • Assign one person for issues (refunds, swaps, missing items)